 In addition to private owners of her work, pieces by Sallie are owned by Honda, UBS Financial (formerly Paine Webber), National City Bank, Merrill Lynch, and several medical practices.

 A published author, Sallie is a member of The Society of Children’s Book Writers and Illustrators.
 She’s also a member of Americans for the Arts.

 Sallie, having been widowed at a very early age, cherishes life.
 She views life as a gift of which every moment should be savored.
-She is blessed with five great children, including four grandchildren and a wonderful husband, all of whom continuously inspire Sallie in her work.
-Charlie, Sallie’s seven year-old King Charles Spaniel continues to serve as a constant reminder of how precious life and loyalty are in this world today.
+She is blessed with five great children, including five grandchildren and a wonderful husband, all of whom continuously inspire Sallie in her work.
+Charlie, Sallie’s eight year-old King Charles Spaniel continues to serve as a constant reminder of how precious life and loyalty are in this world today.